 Local SEO brings brick-and-mortar businesses closer to their customers.
 When you’re using the right local SEO campaign strategies, online searchers will discover your business in search results.
-Almost all businesses need to find a way to be discovered online.
-From website optimization and content to backlinks and review management, everything should point towards increased visibility and, more importantly, online engagement.
+Almost all businesses need to find a way to boost their online visibility.
+From website optimization and content to backlinks and review management, everything should point towards increased visibility in search engines and, more importantly, online engagement.

 According to Search Engine Land, Google processes 2 trillion searches per year globally.
 With numbers like that, we think it’s safe to say that this is the dominant search engine in the world right now, and most of your SEO tactics should focus on getting Google to like your business.

 The process behind local SEO can seem very complex to the untrained eye.
 And it mostly is because getting ahead of other businesses in the fight for local SEO supremacy is no easy task.
 The competition is fierce on all major search engines, including Bing, but it seems overwhelming when your business is trying to score higher in Google’s search rankings.

 Common methods marketers use to propel a business in search engine rankings include good use of local target keywords, optimized Google My Business profile, and NAP (name, address, and phone) citations.
 These are essential components for your business to rank in local search.

 At a glance, local SEO works just like a regular Google search.
 As soon as a keyword is typed in, Google comes up with the best results according to the inquiry.
 However, local search results are based on different ranking factors than your general search.
 Google bases its results on various local SEO ranking signals, such as: